real tennis champions trophy

-For over 400 years the Royal Tennis Court at Hampton Court Palace has witnessed generation after generation of royal intrigue and sporting drama, with Charles II, William III and even Prince Albert all mastering the art of Real Tennis within its walls.
-And this week the sport returns to its spiritual home as Hampton Court plays host to the Real Tennis Champions Trophy.
+For nearly 500 years the Royal Tennis Court at Hampton Court Palace has witnessed generation after generation of royal intrigue and sporting drama, with Charles II, William III and even Prince Albert all mastering the art of Real Tennis within its walls.
+And from Sunday 20 to Sunday 27 July the sport returns to its spiritual home as Hampton Court plays host to the Real Tennis Champions Trophy.

 Don’t know the rules of Real Tennis?
 Not to worry!
 Champions Trophy Stewards and other spectators will assist you with the rules and tactics of this highly intriguing game.
 There is also help on the ‘How To Play’ section of the tournament website.